gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

     Raised by any unexpeted behaviour at the discretion of the App developer (*you*).

-Odoo Helpers
+Gerp Helpers
 ============

-For convenience, if you are implementing your service using Odoo the ``iap`` module provides a few helpers to make IAP flow even simpler:
+For convenience, if you are implementing your service using Gerp the ``iap`` module provides a few helpers to make IAP flow even simpler:

 Charging